DineshRK11/Circuit_task/README.md

 6. By filling the details , you can add a new element & it will be available on the sidebar.
 7. If you refresh the page, the page will come to it's initial stage.

+How to run ?

+1. clone the repo.
+2. npm install.
+3. npm run dev.